How you manage your feelings has a massive impact on the quality and enjoyment of your life.

 There are many approaches to working on feelings.
 I use a variety of therapies, techniques and tools according to what best suits each individual.
-Some popular options include, amongst others, breathing techniques, cognitive processing work, mindfulness techniques and relaxation and guided visualization techniques.
+Some popular options include breathing techniques, cognitive processing work, mindfulness techniques, body energetics and guided visualisation techniques.

 How do you usually manage your feelings?

 Do you ignore, resist or avoid your feelings, or ‘push them under’?